laraAkg/SP-project/README.md

 #### Instructions:

-1. **Order of Execution**: Run each cell in sequential order to avoid any dependency issues.

-2. **Data Update Process**: If there are new versions of the data available, follow these steps:
-   - Uncomment the 'drop table' code to delete the existing table.
-   - Run the cells to execute the deletion.
-   - Comment the 'drop table' code again to prevent accidental deletion in the future.

 3. **Fetching and Processing Data**: Once the 'drop table' code is commented again, run all cells to fetch and process the new data.
 Ensure all cells execute successfully.